 Figure 1.
-Olema Pipeline
+Olema product pipeline

-In August 2020, we initiated a Phase 1/2 clinical trial of OP-1250 in patients with recurrent, locally advanced or metastatic ER+/HER2- breast cancer whose disease has progressed on endocrine therapy.
-Phase 1a consists of monotherapy dose escalation to evaluate the safety and PK of OP-1250 and to determine the maximum tolerated dose, or MTD, and/or the recommended Phase 2 dose, or RP2D.
-In November 2021, we reported interim Phase 1a data, with OP-1250 demonstrating attractive pharmacokinetics with oral bioavailability and dose-proportional exposures supporting once daily dosing; favorable tolerability with no maximum tolerated dose defined, and no clinically significant bradycardia, ocular toxicity or diarrhea; and evidence of single-agent activity in patients who had advanced on multiple prior therapies in the advanced setting, including CDK 4/6 inhibitors, and confirmed partial responses in patients with baseline estrogen receptor 1, or ESR1, activating mutations.
-We believe that with this profile, OP-1250 has the potential to become the endocrine therapy of choice for the treatment of ER+ / HER2- breast cancer.
+In August 2020, we initiated a Phase 1/2 clinical study of OP-1250 in patients with recurrent, locally advanced or metastatic ER+/HER2- breast cancer whose disease has progressed on endocrine therapy.
+Phase 1a consisted of monotherapy dose escalation to evaluate the safety and PK of OP-1250 and to determine the maximum tolerated dose, or MTD, and/or the recommended Phase 2 dose, or RP2D.
+In November 2021, we reported interim Phase 1a data, with OP-1250 demonstrating attractive PK with oral bioavailability and dose-proportional exposures supporting once daily dosing; favorable tolerability with no maximum tolerated dose defined, and no clinically significant bradycardia, ocular toxicity or diarrhea; and evidence of single-agent activity in patients who had advanced on multiple prior therapies in the advanced setting, including CDK4/6 inhibitors, and confirmed partial responses in patients with baseline estrogen receptor 1, or ESR1, activating mutations.

-We completed the Phase 1a dose escalation portion of our trial and we are currently conducting Phase 1b dose expansion at two dose levels (60 mg and 120 mg daily), which will help inform the selection of the Recommended Phase 2 Dose, or RP2D, to advance into Phase 2 efficacy evaluation.
-Phase 2 efficacy evaluation is expected to initiate in the first half of 2022 with approximately 80 patients enrolled across three cohorts: patients with measurable disease (n=50), patients with non-measurable disease (n=15), and patients with CNS metastasis (n=15).
+In 2022, we completed enrollment in our Phase 1b dose expansion at two dose levels (60 mg and 120 mg daily) and selected 120 mg daily as our RP2D to advance into Phase 2 efficacy evaluation.
+Phase 2 efficacy evaluation initiated in the second half of 2022 with approximately 80 patients expected to be enrolled across three cohorts: patients with measurable disease (n=50), patients with non-measurable disease (n=15), and patients with CNS metastasis (n=15).
+The first two primary cohorts, patients with measurable disease and patients with non-measurable disease, were fully enrolled in the fourth quarter of 2022.